Assessor Coach Level 4 Apprenticeship

 - Duration: 15 Months

-- Eligibility requirements: To be eligible for the apprenticeship, you must be at least 16 years old and not in full-time education.
-You will also need to have basic literacy and numeracy skills and be able to pass a Disclosure and Barring Service (DBS) check.
+- Eligibility requirements: To be eligible for the apprenticeship, the apprentice must be at least 16 years old and not in full-time education.
+They will also need to have basic literacy and numeracy skills and be able to pass a Disclosure and Barring Service (DBS) check.

-- Assessment: Throughout the apprenticeship, you will be assessed on your practical skills and knowledge.
+- Assessment: Throughout the apprenticeship, the apprentice will be assessed on their practical skills and knowledge.
 The final assessment will take the form of a synoptic assessment.

 - Support available: